-After surgery, the arm on the side of your surgery will be in a sling or an immobilizer.
-Wear the device at all times, unless your doctor tells you do not have to.
+After surgery, your arm will be in a sling or an immobilizer.
+Wear the device at all times, unless the surgeon says you do not have to.

 If you wear a shoulder immobilizer, you can loosen it only at the wrist strap and straighten your arm at your elbow.
 Be careful not to move your shoulder when you do this.
-Do not completely take off the immobilizer unless your doctor tells you it is okay.
+DO NOT take off the immobilizer all the way unless the surgeon tells you it is ok.

-If you had rotator cuff surgery, or other ligament or labral surgery, you need to be careful with your shoulder.
-Ask your doctor what arm movements are safe to do.
+If you had rotator cuff surgery or other ligament or labral surgery, you need to be careful with your shoulder.
+Ask the surgeon what arm movements are safe to do.